 The Pittsburgh region gained 3,900 jobs between July 2015 and July 2016, a 0.3 percent increase.
 However, that percentage was below the benchmark average of 2.5 percent and was the lowest of all benchmark regions.

-According to the preliminary numbers, in the 12-month period, transportation and utilities jobs declined by 4.6 percent (the second-largest decline among benchmark regions), manufacturing jobs declined by 3 percent (the third-largest decline among benchmark regions) and financial activities jobs declined by 2.3 percent (also the second-largest decline among benchmark regions).
+According to the preliminary numbers, in the 12-month period, transportation and utilities jobs declined by 4.7 percent (the largest decline among benchmark regions), financial activities jobs declined by 3.4 percent (the second-largest decline among benchmark regions) and manufacturing jobs declined by 2.4 percent (also the second-largest decline among benchmark regions).

 To view particular sectors, please click on the drop down menu below.